lennardnicolas/sel-manege/README.md

 # sel-manege

-sel-manege is a web app allowing to manage communication, economy, member, offer and demand of the sel-manege association
+sel-manege is a web app allowing to publish news of the sel-manege association

 ## Prerequisite